scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 .. [#] This refers to the ratio of a measurement to its preceding
        measurement.

-The Dash Bio VolcanoPlot component takes a pandas dataframe as input data.
+The Dash Bio VolcanoPlot component was built using plotly.py.
+It takes a pandas dataframe as input data.
 Lines that represent the threshold for effect size (both positive and negative) and a threshold for statistical significance can be defined by the user (see Fig. :ref:`volcano`).

 Molecule 3D Viewer
 ==================